StigmaBeat

 StigmaBeat is a dynamic, youth-led, storytelling project that aims to create positive social change to end the stigma that is often associated with mental ill health.
-Co-created with young people from Gippsland, these films share the participants’ insights and perspectives on the various kinds of stigma they experience day-to-day.
+Co-created with young people from Gippsland, Monash University (Monash Rural Health) and Satellite Foundation, these films share the participants’ insights and perspectives on the various kinds of stigma they experience day-to-day.

 Can I use the films in my classroom?